-Material events that affected performance in 2022, were:
+Material events that affected performance in 2023, were:

-- The impact of the pandemic was less marked than in the previous year.
-MBI GWP grew by 23% (2021: 30% increase) in MICL's largest market (UK).
-MBI GWP in mainland Europe reduced by 23% (2021: 6% increase).
-MBI GWP in other countries fell by 76% (2021: 23% increase) which mainly related to reductions in China, where following changes to regulations MICL no longer conducts business, and Brazil.
-All key MBI markets remained profitable. - GAP is only underwritten in the UK and GWP grew by 32% in 2022 (2021: 26% fall) primarily as a result of lockdown easing following the pandemic and new car supply being stronger than in 2021.
-High residual values on vehicles continued in 2022 and therefore GAP once again produced an underwriting profit in the period. - ACT revenue increased during 2022, with GWP growing 15% (2021: 36% increase); in part this is due to the lockdown experienced during Q1 2021, but also rating action on the Cosmetic Repair Insurance business. - WFP is a very small part of the portfolio and due to the semi-conductor shortages still being experienced since the pandemic and the supply chain issues experienced since the Russian invasion of Ukraine, vehicle stock was very low in H1 2021, and this impacted on the revenue from this product.
-From 1st March 2023 this business line has ceased and MICL no longer underwrites this product.
-There were no losses that triggered the excess of loss cover, and the combined WFP portfolio continued to deliver a small underwriting profit. - RAS provided an underwriting surplus in line with prior years.
+- MBI GWP grew by 11% (2022: 23% increase) in MICL's largest market (UK).
+MBI GWP in mainland Europe increased by 27% (2022: 23% reduction).
+MBI GWP in other countries increased by 16% (2022: 76% decrease) which mainly related to the continued roll out of a key partner programme globally.
+All key MBI markets remained profitable. - GAP is only underwritten in the UK and GWP grew by 9% in 2023 (2022: 32% increase).
+This product is primarily sold on new cars and the supply of new vehicles increased in 2023.
+High residual vehicle values continued in the first half of 2023 and therefore GAP once again produced an underwriting profit in the period.
+Residual values began to reduce in the second half of 2023 and this resulted in increased loss ratios towards the end of this period. - ACT revenue increased during 2023, with GWP growing by approximately 13% (2022: 15% increase).
+This was the result of improved new car supply. - WFP ceased from 1st March 2023 and MICL no longer underwrites this product.
+There were no losses that triggered the excess of loss cover, and the combined WFP portfolio continued to deliver a small underwriting profit. - RAS grew by 13% in 2023 and again provided an underwriting surplus in line with prior years.